lrug/lrug.org/source/meetings/2017/february/index.html.md

 > If you've done much programming, you've probably worked with binary,
 > hexadecimal, and perhaps octal in addition to normal decimal numbers.
 But
 > what about base three?
-And what about bass three with a twist, where each
+And what about base three with a twist, where each
 > digit can be positive or negative?
 Why would you even want to do that?
 It
 > really exists, it's called Balanced Ternary, and it has some interesting
 > properties.